penumbra-x/rquest/README.md

 ```

-> More examples can be found in the [examples](https://github.com/penumbra-x/rquest/tree/main/examples) directory.

 ## Overview

-The predecessor of rquest is [reqwest](https://github.com/seanmonstar/reqwest). rquest is a specialized adaptation based on the reqwest project, supporting [BoringSSL]() and related `HTTP/2` fingerprints in requests.
+The predecessor of rquest is [reqwest](https://github.com/seanmonstar/reqwest). rquest is a specialized adaptation based on the reqwest project, supporting [BoringSSL](https://github.com/cloudflare/boring) and related `HTTP/2` fingerprints in requests.

 It also optimizes commonly used APIs and enhances compatibility with connection pools, making it easier to switch proxies, `IP` addresses, and interfaces.
 You can directly migrate from a project using reqwest to rquest.